11 intermittent fasting benefits – explained by SIMPLE

 The benefits of intermittent fasting on blood pressure are pretty credible, to be honest.

-Check out the 16/8 intermittent fasting protocol and its ability to lower systolic blood pressure!
+Check out the 16:8 intermittent fasting schedule and its ability to lower systolic blood pressure![16]

-We can’t leave out the 5:2 diet or alternate day fasting here, either: both have also been shown to improve blood pressure levels
+We can’t leave out the other time-restricted schedules either, such as 12-hour intermittent fasting or 14:10 intermittent fasting, which have also been shown to improve blood pressure levels.[17]

 8. Lower cholesterol levels